awsdocs/aws-doc-sdk-examples/dotnetv3/SES/README.md

 * To find prerequisites for running these examples, see the [README](../README.md#Prerequisites) in the dotnetv3 folder.

-Once the example has been compiled, you can run it from the command line by first navigating to the folder that contains the .csproj file, and then issuing the following command:
+After the example compiles, you can run it from the command line.
+To do this, navigate to the folder that contains the .csproj file, and then issue the following command:

 ```
 dotnet run
 ```

-Or you can run the example from within your IDE.
+Alternatively, you can run the example from within your IDE.

 ## Tests
 ⚠️ Running the tests might result in charges to your AWS account.

-The scenario includes a test project in the solution.
-You can run the tests by navigating to the folder that contains the test project and then enter:
+The solution includes a test project.
+To run the tests, navigate to the folder that contains the test project and then enter the following:

 ```
 dotnet test